 Whatever materials you will be bonding with leather will come into contact with water it one time or another.
 You need to be sure that the bond will not be affected by the water at all.
 This is why you need to ensure that the glue you will be using is resistant to water.
 It should also be able to withstand extreme cold and hot temperatures.

-Of course, you do not want to repair every day.
+Of course, you do not want to repair it every day.
 To avoid this, make sure that the leather glue you use will offer a bond that will pass the test of time.
 The best leather glue will serve you for long, even when subjected to harsh weather and temperatures.

 Some leather glue will be clear after drying up while some will leave some color.
 Choose wisely depending on the surface you will be using it on.
 With clear leather glue, you will never go wrong since it will not leave any stains.

 Leather is a material that is you wear easily, and it will be good the glue you use on the leather to be flexible.
 In this case, it will be able to adapt to the changes that happen on the leather after some time.
-If the types of product you need to bond are stiff then, in that case, there is no problem using non-flexible glue such as Gorilla Super Glue Gel.
+If the types of products you need to bond are stiff then, in that case, there is no problem using non-flexible glue such as Gorilla Super Glue Gel.

 Ease of Application

 We are not all professionals in bonding leather with various materials.
-For DIY projects and crafts, may be in the office or at home, it is prudent to get leather glue that is easy and simple to use.
+For DIY projects and crafts, maybe in the office or at home, it is prudent to get leather glue that is easy and simple to use.

 The leather glue should fit your budget.
 Go through the various products online and see the one that fits both your requirements and budget.
 However, take care not to forego quality for a cheap priced product.